dannymanastireanu/NNCamera/README.md

 # NNCamera

-      2 primary funcions of this app:
+      Primary funcions of this applicatin:
 1. Load some file (haar_cascade_classifier) use one button and make detection in real time.
-2. Load a trained neuronal networks based on coco dataset(with tiny yolo) and make recognition in real time use android camera.
+2. Load a trained neural networks based on coco dataset(with tiny yolo) and make recognition in real time use android camera.

-## Synchronize a file
+## Dependency

-Once your file is linked to a synchronized location, StackEdit will periodically synchronize it by downloading/uploading any modification.
-A merge will be performed if necessary and conflicts will be resolved.
+>OpenCV 3.4.6 (for android)
 If you just have modified your file and you want to force syncing, click the **Synchronize now** button in the navigation bar.

 > **Note:** The **Synchronize now** button is disabled if you have no file to synchronize.